CVE-2021-38759 Overview

 Immediate Actions Required

-- Change the default password for the pi account immediately on all Raspberry Pi devices using passwd pi
+- Change the password for the pi account on every device using passwd pi, or delete the account entirely with sudo deluser --remove-home pi after creating a replacement administrative user

 Patch Information